nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 🎯 Objectives
 The main objectives of this project are to:

-.
-Install and configure VirtualBox.
+▫️Install and configure VirtualBox.

-.
-Install/import Kali Linux as a virtual machine.
+▫️Install/import Kali Linux as a virtual machine.

-Create a private NAT Network for the cybersecurity lab.
+▫️Create a private NAT Network for the cybersecurity lab.

-Configure network connectivity for Kali Linux.
+▫️Configure network connectivity for Kali Linux.

-Assign a consistent IP address to the Kali VM.
+▫️Assign a consistent IP address to the Kali VM.

-Verify network connectivity and DNS resolution.
+▫️Verify network connectivity and DNS resolution.

-Take a clean VM snapshot for recovery.
+▫️Take a clean VM snapshot for recovery.

-Document the complete setup process.
+▫️Document the complete setup process.

-Prepare the environment for future cybersecurity projects.
+▫️Prepare the environment for future cybersecurity projects.
 ____________________________________________________________________________________________________________________________________________________

 🛡️ Purpose of the Lab